ODI-documentation/materials/static/data/queries.md

 ## Position of the cards

 The position of the cards concerns the order in which they appear in the stories.
 The results of query 16 show that some cards appear in two different stories at the same time.
-In other words, two cards are mentioned in two different stories at the same point in the order of their appearance.
-This is possible due to the strict architecture of the square that interweaves the cards in such a way that some of them are used more than once, but without being able to move them from their previously established position.
+In other terms, two cards are mentioned in two different stories at the same point in the order of their appearance.
+This is possible due to the strict architecture of the square that interweaves the cards in such a way that some of them are used more than once but without being able to move them from their previously established position.

 ### Same position